-The CPU panel supports the following drag and drop operations:
+The CPU Status panel supports the following drag and drop operations:

-- Dragging processes onto a CPU box in the CPU panel binds the processes to the corresponding CPU.
+- Dragging processes onto a CPU box in the CPU Status panel binds the processes to the corresponding CPU.
 When dragging a multi-threaded process (identified by a numeric pair enclosed in parentheses following the process name) from a CPU box to another CPU box, only the threads bound to the source CPU are moved. - Dragging processes onto the Process Monitor panel adds the processes to the list of processing being monitored. - Dragging a process onto the Process Scheduler dialog panel changes the dialog to refer to that process.
-Dragging multiple processes or multithreaded processes to the Process Scheduler dialog is not supported. - Dragging interrupts onto a CPU box in the CPU panel binds the interrupts to the corresponding CPU. - Dragging an interrupt onto the Interrupt Affinity dialog of the Interrupts panel changes the dialog to refer to that interrupt.
-Dragging multiple interrupts to the Interrupt Affinity dialog is not supported.
+Dragging multiple processes or multithreaded processes to the Process Scheduler dialog is not supported. - Dragging interrupts onto a CPU box in the CPU Status panel binds the interrupts to the corresponding CPU. - Dragging an interrupt onto the Interrupt Affinity dialog of the Interrupts panel changes the dialog to refer to that interrupt.
+Dragging multiple interrupts to the Interrupt Affinity dialog is not supported. - Dragging processes onto the Kill destination panel causes the processes to be killed with a SIGKILL signal. - Dragging processes or interrupts onto the Unbind destination panel causes the processes or interrupts to be unbound from any CPU's.